Getting Started

 Authoring Content

-renoun helps with authoring MDX using the @renoun/mdx
+The renoun toolkit helps with authoring MDX using the @renoun/mdx

 package, allowing you to write content with a mix of Markdown and React components.
 It is not required, but provides a set of useful defaults.